PM’s Adviser on Private Industry and Investment urges

 - A Monitor Report 27 Nov, 2019 | 1713 Views|-+

 Salman F Rahman, Prime Minister’s Adviser on Private Industry and Investment is seen speaking at a discussion, part of two-day long CACCI conference, held at Pan Pacific Sonargaon on November 26

-Salman F Rahman, Prime Minister's Adviser on Private Industry and Investment said this at a discussion on discovering business opportunities through Confederation of Asia-Pacific Chambers of Commerce and Industry (CACCI) held at Pan Pacific Sonargaon Hotel Dhaka on November 26.
+Salman F Rahman, Prime Minister’s Adviser on Private Industry and Investment said this at a discussion on discovering business opportunities through Confederation of Asia-Pacific Chambers of Commerce and Industry (CACCI) being held at Pan Pacific Sonargaon Hotel Dhaka from November 26.